-International students are admitted to Leeward CC through the Office of International Programs.
-International students who are not U.S. citizens and who have not been admitted to live in the U.S. permanently are designated as nonimmigrants and must apply for an F-1 student visa.
+F-1 visa/status International students are admitted to Leeward CC through the Office of International Programs.
 The U.S. Department of State requires F-1 visa applicants to have a SEVIS Form I-20, which is issued by the Leeward CC Office of International Programs after the student has applied and been accepted.